NHS under pressure - Northern Ireland

 Medical staffing (secondary care)

-The overall growth of the Health and Social Care (HSC) workforce in Northern Ireland has slowed down in the last couple of years.
-In March 2023, the HSC workforce stood at 65 thousand whole-time equivalent (WTE), an almost 14% increase since March 2018, but has remained stagnant in the past year, growing by less than 1% since March 2022.
+The overall growth of the Health and Social Care (HSC) workforce in Northern Ireland slowed down in 2022 and 2023, but saw a slight increase in 2024.
+In March 2024, the HSC workforce stood at almost 66 thousand whole-time equivalent (WTE), a 16% increase since March 2018, but only grew by 2% since March 2023.

 Expansion in the medical workforce has stagnated.
 As of March 2023, there were 4,750 WTE Medical staff employed.
 The workforce has only grown by 0.2% from March 2022 to March 2023.